Damarko-Berry/PseudoVision/README.md

 ## Shows
 A class specifically made to keep track of what's been played
 ## Channels
 These Control the behavior of a schedule.
-Each Channal's show list is independent of each other and can be on diferent episodes of the same show.
+Each Channel's show list is independent of each other and can be on diferent episodes of the same show.
 ## Channel Types
 Each Channel has different behaviors depending on the type you give it.
 ### TV_Like: